sabyakarma/Hypothesis_testing-Parametric-/README.md

 # Hypothesis_testing-Parametric-
 In this file I have cover the different Type of Hypothesis testing.
-Their application in different scenarios.
+Their implementations in different scenarios.
+Download this file and Run in Jupyter Notebbok for better understanding.